archesproject/arches-docs/docs/developing/django-devs/orm-start.rst

 .. important::

     + The UUIDs will be randomly generated and differ from these examples.
-You'll need to replace UUID identifiers with those present in your own Arches instance.
+To test this on your own Arches instance, you'll need to replace UUID identifiers with those present in your own instance.

 1. Build a Branch